 The Company is subject to federal and state income taxes and the Texas franchise tax.
 The Company had federal net operating loss carry-forwards totaling \$1.7 billion and state of Oklahoma net operating loss carry-forwards totaling \$40.3 million as of June 30, 2018, which begin expiring in 2026 and 2032, respectively.
-Due to the passing of Public Law No. 115-97, commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act"), \$23.0 million of the federal net operating loss carry-forwards are not fully realizable.
+Due to the passing of Public Law No. 115-97, commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act"), \$23.0 million of the federal net operating loss carry-forward will not expire but may be limited in future periods.
+As of June 30, 2018, the Company believes it is more likely than not that a portion of the net operating loss carry-forwards are not fully realizable.
 The Company continues to consider new evidence, both positive and negative, in determining whether, based on the weight of that evidence, a valuation allowance is needed.
 Such consideration includes projected future cash flows from its oil, NGL and natural gas reserves (including the timing of those cash flows), the reversal of deferred tax liabilities recorded as of June 30, 2018, the Company's ability to capitalize intangible drilling costs, rather than expensing these costs in order to prevent an operating loss carry-forward from expiring unused and future projections of Oklahoma sourced income.
 As of June 30, 2018, a full valuation allowance of \$315.1 million has been recorded against the Company's net deferred tax assets.